-- 01: The counter/timer output, in which case OP3 acts as an opendrain output.
+- The complement of OPR[3]. - The counter/timer output, in which case OP3 acts as an Open-Collector output.
 In the timer mode, this output is a square wave at the programmed frequency.
 In the counter mode, the output remains High until terminal count is reached, at which time it goes Low.
 The output returns to the High state when the counter is stopped by a stop counter command.
-Note that this output is not masked by the contents of the IMR. - 10: The 1X clock for the Channel B transmitter, which is the clock that shifts the transmitted data.
-If data is not being transmitted, a free running 1X clock is output. - 11: The 1X clock for the Channel B receiver, which is the clock that samples the received data.
+Note that this output is not masked by the contents of the IMR. - The 1X clock for the Channel B transmitter, which is the clock that shifts the transmitted data.
+If data is not being transmitted, a free running 1X clock is output. - The 1X clock for the Channel B receiver, which is the clock that samples the received data.
 If data is not being received, a free running 1X clock is output.